wing5wong/artisan-whs-static/source/_news/2021-03-29_eddie-and-caleb-win-the-feva-class-trophy-at-the-wellington-centreboard-champs-2021.md

 show_in_slider: true
 date: 2021-03-29T03:58:42.598Z
 ---
-**Well done to Eddie Dewhirst and Caleb Squire winning the Feva class trophy from the Wellington Centreboard Championships 2021 on 27 March and 28 March.**
+**Well done to Eddie Dewhirst and Caleb Squire winning the Feva class trophy from the Wellington Centreboard Championships 2021, 27 March and 28 March.**

 Awesome work boys!! 💚💛⛵️⛵️